-When you're ready to learn more about Mac OS X and your Apple applications, see the Mac OS X booklet that came with your PowerBook.
+When you're ready to learn more about Mac OS X and the award-winning iLife applications that came with your computer, see the Mac OS X manual that came with your PowerBook.
 Also open Mac OS Help and browse the information there.
 You'll find plenty of information for new users, experienced users, and people switching to the Mac.
-If you experience any problems while using Mac OS X, see the troubleshooting tips in the back of this book or choose Help > Mac Help from the menu bar at the top of the display.